larispoli/immunoassay-lot-correction/README.md

 When Tier 1 shows increased variability in the reference sample consistency check (Phase 2.2): Tier 2 is the recommended correction method, as the shared-shape assumption does not adequately describe the variation.

 When Tier 2 is unavailable (no reference samples or reference samples do not span all lots), Tier 1 is the only option.
 The Phase 2.2 diagnostics indicate how much confidence to place in it.
+Alternatively, lot and plate can be included as covariates in downstream mixed-effects models rather than pre-correcting the data (Whitcomb et al. 2010).

 ## **Dataset Considerations**